 Their value derives from their ability to provide a means of rapidly identifying skill matches and gaps.
 Successfully applied, they can ensure that candidates are fit for the jobs assigned to them.

-Their value in the context of enterprise architecture arises from the immaturity of the enterprise architecture discipline, and the problems that arise from this.
+Their value in the context of Enterprise Architecture arises from the immaturity of the Enterprise Architecture discipline, and the problems that arise from this.

 "Enterprise Architecture" and "Enterprise Architect" are widely used but poorly defined terms in industry today.
 They are used to denote a variety of practices and skills applied in a wide variety of architecture domains.
 There is a need for better classification to enable more implicit understanding of what type of architecture/architect is being described.

 This lack of uniformity leads to difficulties for organizations seeking to recruit or assign/promote staff to fill positions in the architecture field.
-Because of the different usages of terms, there is often misunderstanding and miscommunication between those seeking to recruit for, and those seeking to fill, the various roles of the architect.
+Because of the different usage of terms, there is often misunderstanding and miscommunication between those seeking to recruit for, and those seeking to fill, the various roles of the architect.

 Despite the lack of uniform terminology, architecture skills are in increasing demand, as the discipline of architecture gains increasing attention within industry.

-Many enterprises have set up, or are considering setting up, an enterprise architecture practice, as a means of fostering development of the necessary skills and experience among in-house staff to undertake the various architecting tasks required by the enterprise.
+Many enterprises have set up, or are considering setting up, an Enterprise Architecture practice, as a means of fostering development of the necessary skills and experience among in-house staff to undertake the various architecting tasks required by the enterprise.

-An enterprise architecture practice is a formal program of development and certification, by which an enterprise formally recognizes the skills of its practicing architects, as demonstrated by their work.
+An Enterprise Architecture practice is a formal program of development and certification, by which an enterprise formally recognizes the skills of its practicing architects, as demonstrated by their work.
 Such a program is essential in order to ensure the alignment of staff skills and experience with the architecture tasks that the enterprise wishes to be performed.

 The role and skill definitions on which such a program needs to be based are also required, by both recruiting and supplying organizations, in cases where external personnel are to be engaged to perform architecture work (for example, as part of a consultancy engagement).

-An enterprise architecture practice is both difficult and costly to set up.
+An Enterprise Architecture practice is both difficult and costly to set up.
 It is normally built around a process of peer review, and involves the time and talent of the strategic technical leadership of an enterprise.
 Typically it involves establishment of a peer review board, and documentation of the process, and of the requirements for internal certification.
 Time is also required of candidates to prepare for peer review, by creating a portfolio of their work to demonstrate their skills, experiences, and contributions to the profession.

-The TOGAF Architecture Skills Framework attempts to address this need by providing definitions of the architecting skills and proficiency levels required of personnel, internal or external, who are to perform the various architecting roles defined within the TOGAF Framework.
+The TOGAF Architecture Skills Framework attempts to address this need by providing definitions of the architecting skills and proficiency levels required of personnel, internal or external, who are to perform the various architecting roles defined within the TOGAF framework.

-Because of the complexity, time, and cost involved, many enterprises do not have an internal enterprise architect certification program, preferring instead to simply interview and recruit architecture staff on an ad hoc basis.
+Because of the complexity, time, and cost involved, many enterprises do not have an internal Enterprise Architect certification program, preferring instead to simply interview and recruit architecture staff on an ad hoc basis.
 There are serious risks associated with this approach:

-The main purpose behind an enterprise setting up an internal enterprise architect certification program is two-fold:
+The main purpose behind an enterprise setting up an internal Enterprise Architect certification program is two-fold: